dzmitry-lahoda-forks/linear_type/README.md

 Unlike `Pin` linear types can be moved and unlike `ManuallyDrop` linear types require to be eventually deconstructed unless they are forgotten with `mem::forget()`.

+## Status

+This crate started on a discussion on IRC.
+It does not implement pure linear-type theory as this would require language support.
+Consider it as proof-of-concept.
+It may have some use and should be safe (in the rust sense) to use.
+Improvements and PR's are welcome.
+This crate will be somewhat in flux before a 1.0 version is released.

 ## Features

 When this crates is compiled with the 'compile_error' feature flag then it will use the